 So How Do We Use Art & Play In Children’s Counselling Online?

 I created a Virtual Children’s Counselling Space I share with children and families.
-During sessions, we can visually explore options for activities that are engaging, fun and interactive.
+During sessions, children can visually explore options for activities that are engaging, fun and interactive.

-Children choose, from various resources, to try calm down coping activities before heading into Cozy Cabin where there are resources for crafts, games, emotion-based educational videos, music, art, and even a virtual sand tray therapy space.
+Children choose, from various resources, to try coping activities before heading into Cozy Cabin where there are resources for arts, crafts, board games, emotion-based educational videos and books, music, digital art, story creator programs, an online dollhouse, and even a virtual sand tray therapy space.

 For children and families who are grieving a loss, there is the Remembering Room.
 This space is filled with art and craft ideas to continue the important bonds they have with the loved ones they are remembering.
 There are also many resources on loss that will hopefully help in processing feelings of grief.